StupidLilGoober/conways-wallpaper/README.md

 # Conway's Wallpaper

-John Conway's Game of Life on the Linux wallpaper.
+A live wallpaper implementation of John Conway's Game of Life for Linux.

 ![Preview](preview.gif)

 > [!NOTE]
-> The actual program is far smoother than the GIF would make it out to be.
+> The actual program is significantly smoother than the GIF preview.

 ## What it Does

-Conway’s Wallpaper generates raw RGB frames from a simulation of Conway's Game of Life, and then runs it through a video software where it can then be placed onto the wallpaper.
+Conway's Wallpaper generates raw RGB frames from a simulation of Conway's Game of Life and pipes them into video software, allowing the simulation to be displayed as a live wallpaper.

-### Why Run Through a Video?

-For most Linux setups, you can't directly edit the wallpaper without using setup-specific libraries.
-By running through something like `mpvpaper`, there is not longer a need to use such a library.
+## Why Use Video Software?

+Most Linux desktop environments do not provide a universal way to modify the wallpaper directly.
+By using software such as `mpvpaper`, Conway's Wallpaper avoids desktop-environment-specific APIs.

 ## Dependencies

-* MPV - The video software that `mpvpaper` uses to render to the wallpaper.
-* `mpvpaper` - Software that renders videos onto the wallpaper.
-(Wayland)
-* `xwinwrap` - Software that renders videos onto the wallpaper.
-(X11)
+### Wayland
+* MPV
+* mpvpaper
+* SDL3

+### X11
+* MPV
+* xwinwrap
-* SDL3 - Used for timing primarily.
+* SDL3

----

-## Known Issues
+## Limitations

-* Completely covers desktop icons
+* Desktop icons may be hidden while the wallpaper is running.
-* Is not full 16:9 ratio
+* Currently optimized for 16:9 displays.